RRUZ/vcl-styles-utils/README.md

 ## Features ##
 <ul>
- <li>Works in Delphi XE2-XE8, 10 Seattle, 10.1 Berlin, 10.2 Tokyo, 10.3 Rio, 10.4 Sydney, 11 Alexandria, 12 Athens</li>
+ <li>Works in Delphi XE2-XE8, 10 Seattle, 10.1 Berlin, 10.2 Tokyo, 10.3 Rio, 10.4 Sydney, 11 Alexandria, 12 Athens, 13 Florence</li>
- <li><a href='https://github.com/RRUZ/vcl-styles-utils/wiki/VclStylesExt'>Vcl.Styles.Ext</a> unit extended the VCL Styles adding new properties and methods to list, remove and reload VCL Styles.</li>
+ <li><a href='https://github.com/RRUZ/vcl-styles-utils/wiki/VclStylesExt'>Vcl.Styles.Ext</a> extends VCL Styles by introducing new properties and methods to list, remove, and reload styles.</li>
- <li><a href='https://github.com/RRUZ/vcl-styles-utils/wiki/VclStylesUtils'>Vcl.Styles.Utils</a> unit, allows modify the VCL Styles manipulating the visual elements and fonts colors.</li>
+ <li><a href='https://github.com/RRUZ/vcl-styles-utils/wiki/VclStylesUtils'>Vcl.Styles.Utils</a> allows you to tweak the appearance of VCL Styles by modifying visual elements and font colors of the style.</li>
- <li><a href='https://github.com/RRUZ/vcl-styles-utils/wiki/VclStylesNC'>TNCControls</a> component which allow you add controls to the Non Client area of the form</li>
+ <li><a href='https://github.com/RRUZ/vcl-styles-utils/wiki/VclStylesNC'>TNCControls</a> component that allows you to add controls to the non-client area of a form.</li>
 </ul>

 ![https://github.com/RRUZ/vcl-styles-utils/blob/master/images/NCButtonsMain.png](https://github.com/RRUZ/vcl-styles-utils/blob/master/images/NCButtonsMain.png)